ChrisPortman/weblite/README.md

 inlines all required javascript (`<script>...</script>`) and CSS `<head><style>...</style></head>`) as well as SVG images.
 The HTML is then embedded in the built binary as a `const &[u8]` with `include_bytes!("html/index.html");`.

-The handler `httplite::server::RequestHandler` implementation then only handles:
+The handler `weblite::server::RequestHandler` implementation then only handles:

 * `/` - responds with the HTML
 * `/ws` - starts a websocket